AtifFarooq/react-image-finder-code/README.md

 Once the images have returned, the user can click on the 'zoom' icon on each picture, which will open a dialogue box with a zoomed in picture, and an option to close to the dialogue box:

 ![alt text](https://raw.githubusercontent.com/AtifFarooq/react-image-finder/master/dialogue_box_close.jpg)

+This app is based on Brad Traversy's example.
+Done for educational/learning purposes.